lightning/bolts/05-onchain.md

 extracted the payment, it no longer cares about the fate of the HTLC-spending transaction itself.

-In cases where both resolutions are possible (e.g., when a node receives payment success after timeout), either interpretation is acceptable; it is the responsibility of the recipient to spend it before this occurs.
+In cases where both resolutions are possible (e.g. when a node receives payment success after timeout), either interpretation is acceptable; it is the responsibility of the recipient to spend it before this occurs.

-We need to use local HTLC-timeout transaction to time out the HTLC to prevent them fulfilling it and claiming the funds, and before we can back-fail any corresponding incoming HTLC, using `update_fail_htlc` (presumably with reason `permanent_channel_failure`) as detailed in
+The local HTLC-timeout transaction needs to be used to time out the HTLC to prevent the remote node fulfilling it and claiming the funds, and before we can back-fail any corresponding incoming HTLC, using `update_fail_htlc` (presumably with reason `permanent_channel_failure`) as detailed in
 [BOLT 02](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md#forwarding-htlcs).